UniTime/unitime-doc/edit-teaching-responsibility.md

 ## Screen Description

-The Edit Teaching Responsibility page can be used to change an existing teaching responsibility.
+The Add and Edit Teaching Responsibility pages can be used to change an existing or to add a new teaching responsibility.
 Both instructor and coordinator assignment can have a teaching responsibility defined (optional).
 This allows, for instance, to distinguish between instructors, teaching assistants, course supervisors, graders, and other roles.

 ![Edit Teaching Responsibility](images/edit-teaching-responsibility-1.png){:class='screenshot'}

 The user needs to have Teaching Responsibility Edit permission to be able to edit a teaching responsibility..
-See [Teaching Responsibilities](teaching-responsibilities) for more details.
+See [Teaching Responsibilities](teaching-responsibilities) for more detail.

 ## Details